arjun2007-prog/arjun2007-prog/README.md

 - 👋 Hi, I’m Arjun M.K
 - 👀 I love to build websites and automate my simple daily tasks
 - 🌱 I’m currently learning python and its libraries to learn more about automation.
-- 💞️ I’m looking to collaborate on any projects in my niche and with people who have more experience in me.
+- 💞️ I’m looking to collaborate on any projects in my niche and with people who have more experience than me.
 - 📫 You can reach me on my linkedin :- https://www.linkedin.com/in/arjun-m-k/

 <!---